benkirk/bugreports/derecho/pio_lustre_perf/README.md

 Profiling results (shown below) indicate that the smaller the Lustre stripe size, the more time is spent in `MPI_File_write_at_all`, called from `ncmpio_read_write`.
 No unusual sensitivity to stripe count has been observed.
 Unfortunately, all profiling steps executed to date become "opaque" at the `MPI_File_write_at_all` when run under Cray-MPICH, so the source of this slowdown is still elusive.

 ### Profiling Results
+Several application profiles created using Linaro's MAP profiler are included below.

 #### GPFS
+We observe the best performance when writing to a (fairly old) GPFS system.

 ![gpfs](https://github.com/benkirk/bugreports/assets/2366572/4d83b8de-d0c1-4945-a1d5-63e5ed07095f)

 #### Lustre, 48X 128MB Stripes
+Increasing the lustre stripe size to as high as 128MB approaches the GPFS result, but still lags.

 ![lustre-48-128M](https://github.com/benkirk/bugreports/assets/2366572/9942ff52-631f-4a25-bf92-d01b623960a5)

 #### Lustre, 48X 1MB Stripes
+For a 1MB Lustre stripe size, behavior of the first file write is similar, however the second file write slows dramatically, with nearly all execution time within `MPI_File_write_at_all`, called from `ncmpio_read_write`.

 ![lustre-48-1M](https://github.com/benkirk/bugreports/assets/2366572/3dc47e84-def3-4e3a-adf3-583b24bda22c)